viethoang35/AI-Study-Group/README.md

 Notes used to understand AI

 ## Books
+Here are the books I've read to make sense of AI/ML/DL.
+Some are more technical, some are more theoretical, and some are more ideas.

 - [Deep Learning - A Visual Approach](https://www.glassner.com/portfolio/deep-learning-a-visual-approach/) Probably the best resource out there to get a solid intuition about the many concepts surrounding Deep Learning.
 - [Math for Deep Learning: A Practitioner's Guide to Mastering Neural Networks]()
 - [Dive Into Data Science: Use Python To Tackle Your Toughest Business Challenges]()